 The course is aimed to introduce essential elements of common-law contracts contrasted with continental contracts and to train target-language versus source-language oriented translation techniques based on the processing of comparable texts.
+Students are trained to translate sales agreement, contract of and for services; students are able to distinguish between commissive, permissive and representative speech acts in the English and Slovak contracts and identify the correlating modes of their activation in the Sovak and English contracts; students are able to set up and use translation memories and termbases in the CAT environment - PHRASE.

 - 1. Introductory seminar

 - 2.-6.
 Fundamentals of the Law of Contract

-- 7 Test I
+- 7. Test I

 - 8. Tutorials

 - 9.-11.
 Practising translation of common law versus continental contracts (English/Slovak)

 - 12. Test II

-- 13.-14.
-Tutorials